heldercljr/heldercljr/README.md

 # 🙋🏻‍♂️ Hey there!

 I'm Helder Chaves, Software Engineer, Computer Science student and lover of technology!
-I'm currently in the forth year of the course at [Universidade Federal de Campina Grande](https://www.computacao.ufcg.edu.br/).
+I'm currently in the third year of the course at [Universidade Federal de Campina Grande](https://www.computacao.ufcg.edu.br/).
 With over 7 years of experience developing software and studying the CS fundamentals, I've had the opportunity to engage on some exciting projects and explore different technologies.

 # 🚀 Expertise